 After you’ve settled into the hotel and see what’s available, head out to the grocery store armed with our healthy snacks recommendations.
 It’s never a bad thing to have a few shelf stable snacks in rooms and cars like pretzels, crackers, dry cereal, applesauce pouches and granola bars.

-If you have a fridge, stock up on yogurt, string cheese, hard boiled eggs and fruit.
+If you have a fridge, stock up on low fat greek yogurt, string cheese, hard boiled eggs and fruit.

 Meal timing while on the road